-Cotonvillage.co.uk is a new website run by the team that bring you the Coton Community News.
-The news, life, culture and events of Coton Parish is what you will find here.
-We’re only getting started so you will see things grow quite a lot this year.
+cotonvillage.co.uk is a website run by the team that brings you the Coton Community News.
+The news, life, culture and events of Coton is what you will find here.

-We hope you will get involved and be an active part of our community.
-We will be creating new ways for people to get involved in cotonvillage.co.uk but it will take some time.
+We hope as many residents as possible will get involved and be an active part of our community.
 For now, feel free to comment on articles or send any feedback or questions to email@example.com.

 Coton is lies to the west of Cambridge less than a mile from the edge of the built up area.
 The village is just beyond the M11 and away from the main road network, although the A1303 passes just to the north of the village.
 The parish covers 392 hectares (970 acres).
 The central and west side of the village is a ‘cul-de-sac’ with no major through route.
 Along with the limited size of the village, this is considered key to promoting village culture and a healthy sense of community.

 Coton parish boundaries follow the former open fields of Cambridge and Barton, and the Cambridge-St Neots road to the north.
 Several ancient ways cross the parish.
 The Bin Brook runs from east to west of the parish and south of the village settlement.
 The parish was originally dependent on Grantchester.
 Village remains and the former manor site of Coton D’Engaine lie to the south and east of the parish church.
 The main farms were held by Cambridge Colleges until this century; Catherine Hall Farm is now owned by Cambridge Preservation Society.
 Coton Countryside Reserve now covers a large portion of land to the south of the village.